polarlabsdev/sveltekit-starterkit/README.md

   - We do all our linting/formatting with husky (included in this repo) to keep our build minutes low
 - Merge to Main
   - Run all the tests again to make sure everything still jives with the existing code before we deploy it
-  - On manual trigger, build the docker image, upload to a private registry, deploy to kubernetes (TODO)
+  - On manual trigger, build the docker image, upload to a private registry, deploy to kubernetes with the Polar Labs helm chart.

 Keeping our process simple means we can rapidly deploy updates without having to worry about named branches, release branches, or hotfix merges back to develop.
 In our eyes, all code should be complete and passing tests before it goes to main, and if that's true it can go to prod.

-> **Note:** Make sure you set the pipeline variables/secrets in the file!
+> **Note:** Make sure you set the pipeline variables/secrets from the file in the CI runner!

 ## How to use the included SCSS Framework